Uber Fires Drivers Based On 'Racially Biased' Star Rating System, Lawsuit Claims

 Liu contends that riders gave him bad reviews because of his race.

-"He noticed riders cancelling ride requests after he had already accepted the ride and the rider was able to view his picture.
+"He noticed riders [canceling] ride requests after he had already accepted the ride and the rider was able to view his picture.
 He also experienced riders asking where he was from in an unfriendly way," according to the suit.

-Before Liu could file the federal lawsuit, he had to first file a discrimination complaint with the Equal Employment Opportunity Commission.
+Before Liu could file the federal lawsuit, he first had to file a discrimination complaint with the Equal Employment Opportunity Commission.
 It did not make a determination on his case and dismissed it in August, allowing him to pursue the claim in court.

 The suit comes eight days before voters in California will decide the future of ride-hailing in the state.

-A ballot initiative, known as Proposition 22, carves out an exception to a new state law that would force companies like Uber to convert its drivers from independent contractors to employees.
+A ballot initiative, known as Proposition 22, carves out an exception to a new state law that would force companies such as Uber to convert its drivers from independent contractors to employees.

-Critics of the proposition say ride-hailing companies are attempting to avoid providing its drivers benefits like paid sick leave, unemployment protection and health insurance.
+Critics of Prop 22 say ride-hailing companies are attempting to avoid providing their drivers benefits such as paid sick leave, unemployment protection and health insurance.

 Backers say drivers prefer flexibility over employee status.
-App-based companies Uber, Lyft, DoorDash and Instacart have pumped nearly $200 million to persuade voters to pass the proposition that effectively creates a legal loophole for ridesharing and delivery companies.
+App-based companies Uber, Lyft, DoorDash and Instacart have pumped nearly $200 million to persuade voters to pass the proposition that effectively creates a legal loophole for ride-sharing and delivery companies.

-Uber and Lyft and threatened to leave California altogether if the measure fails.
+Uber and Lyft have threatened to leave California altogether if the measure fails.

-Last week, a state appeals court affirmed a lower court ruling that ridesharing drivers are central to the companies' business and therefore should be afforded employee benefits.
+Last week, a state appeals court affirmed a lower court ruling that ride-sharing drivers are central to the companies' business and therefore should be afforded employee benefits.